 ITF style offers a bit more realism and allows punches to the head.
 The scoring system heavily favors kicks, so they remain the focus, but punches are still used.
 On the other hand, sparring and competition under ITF rules often only permit light contact.
 At the same time, WTF allows full contact for the legal strikes.

 MMA fighters wear 4-ounce gloves without fingers to better facilitate grappling.
 Outside of that, the only other protection used is mouth and groin guards.
-The fighting “uniform” consists of shorts for men and shorts and some tops for the ladies.
+The fighting “uniform” consists of MMA shorts for men and shorts and some tops for the ladies.

 WTF Taekwondo athletes wear head guards, forearm guards, shin guards, a protective vest, and very thin gloves (there are no punches anyway).
 ITF taekwondo has similar defensive gear but without the chest guard.